Felix-Weissenbach/Youtube-Mini-Player-Button-Restorer/README.md

 - ✅ Seamlessly integrates with YouTube's design language
 - ✅ Works across all YouTube pages and navigation
 - ✅ Lightweight and performance-optimized
-- ✅ Chrome Web Store compliant

 ## Installation

-### Option 1: Load as Unpacked Extension (For Development/Testing)
+### Option 1: Load as Temporary Add-on (For Development/Testing)

-1. Open Chrome and navigate to `chrome://extensions/`
+1. Open Firefox and navigate to `about:debugging`
-2. Enable "Developer mode" in the top-right corner
-3. Click "Load unpacked" and select the extension folder
+2. Click "Load Temporary Add-on..." and select the manifest.json file inside the extension folder
-4. The extension should now be active on YouTube
+3. The extension should now be active on YouTube

-### Option 2: Chrome Web Store (When Published)
+### Option 2: Firefox Add-ons

-Install directly from the Chrome Web Store: [Link to Extension](https://chromewebstore.google.com/detail/feheoicbfihoddeibbkejjfpmdbiphcb?utm_source=item-share-cb)
+Install directly from the Firefox Add-on Store: [Link to Extension](https://addons.mozilla.org/en-US/firefox/addon/yt-mini-player-button-restorer/)

 ## Usage